BreckEmert/BreckEmert.github.io/_posts/2025-06-02-Ilya's-Superhuman-Inference-Claim.markdown

 ---

 In that talk there was never a clear conclusion to the claim; he completely stumbles at the end and leaves the formal grounding unmentioned.
-GPT-2 had been released just a month earlier (Feb 2019), demonstrating that Attention was sufficiently expressive—such that scaling it led to emergent behavior like summarization and translation without task-specific finetuning (note GPT-1 also had Attention but was only twice the size of my last personal NLP project at 117M).[^2]  Nonetheless, the theoretical explanation for why prediction by itself was yielding understanding was missing.
+GPT-2 had been released just a month earlier (Feb 2019), demonstrating that Attention was sufficiently expressive such that scaling it led to emergent behavior like summarization and translation without task-specific finetuning (note GPT-1 also had Attention but was only twice the size of my last personal NLP project at 117M).[^2]  Nonetheless, the theoretical explanation for why prediction by itself was yielding understanding was missing.

 His arguments are only intuitive and not rigorous, but two premises stand out.
 The first is that <em>text is mostly self-contained.</em>  Predicting tokens accurately demands learning the semantic and logical structure of the text.
 The next is that <em>making use of the data is making use of the world.</em>  More things are related than we think and here Ilya is now seeing this in the training data.[^3]  These ideas seem intuitive but hard to find any actual ground for.